 No matter how careful you are with your inventory management, you’re bound to run into unsold inventory or inventory depreciation issues at some point.

-If you have unsold inventory that’s lost its value and is no longer worth selling, then you can potentially write it off.
+If you have unsold physical inventory that’s lost its value and is no longer worth selling, then you can potentially write it off as loss of inventory.
 For instance, say the product is consumable and was contaminated in manufacturing or simply expired in your warehouse.
 The loss will need to be recorded in both your balance sheet and income statement.

 Cost of Sales